W 735 (Metoprolol succinate extended-release 50 mg)

 Pill imprint W 735 has been identified as Metoprolol succinate extended-release 50 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; heart failure; angina; heart attack (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; left ventricular dysfunction; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol Succinate ER 50 mg is not subject to the Controlled Substances Act.